mikihau/reading-notes/kubernetes-in-action.md

   3. By using a language specific client library.
 - Commands:
   - `proxy`: runs a proxy server that accepts HTTP connections on local machine, and proxies that to the API server

+#### Ch 9: Deployments: updating applications declaratively
+- `Rolling-update` works by first adding additional label to pods, and changing the label selector of the rc, then creating a new rc, creating new pods of new versions, delete the old rc, and changing the pod labels back.
+This is bad because:
+  - Changing labels for the user leads to confusion.
+  - Under the hood commands are issued by the client so loss of connectivity may be an issue.
+  - The command is imperative (not declarive).
+- The Deployment resource is a higher level resource than rs/rc, because it coordinates different rs-es during rollouts.
+- Changing the pod template in the Deployment resources triggers a rollout, causing it to `RollingUpdate` (or `Recreate` by configurating the strategy) the rs and pods to a new version.
+  - Modifying a pod template's ConfigMap won't trigger a rollout; to do it you need to create a new cm and have the template refer to this new cm.
+  - After a rollout of a new version, the old rs is kept in case of an undo (can set `revisionHistoryLimit` for a deployment).
+- There are 2 variables to controll the pace/rate of a rollout -- both can be numbers or percentages.
+  - `maxSurge`: num of pods (rounds up) to exist above the desired replica count.
+  - `maxUnavailable`: num of pods (rounds down) unavailable below the desired replica count (not below the number of pods for all created).
+- A deployment can be paused and resumed halfway during a rollout to create a canary release (a portion of pods is new) or to delay a rollout after making multiple changes.
+- Bad versions can be prevented by:
+  - Setting a good `readinessProbe` for containers and a high `minReadySeconds` for the deployment, which says a container is considered ready only if probe is successful throughout this many seconds.
+So if the new pod fails during this window, the deployment is blocked because the new pod is not considered ready.
+  - Setting a rollout deadline in case the rollout isn't making good progress -- doesn't auto abort though.
+- Use 3 dashes in between resource definitions in a single yaml file.
+- Commands:
+  - `rolling-update <rc1> <rc2> --image=<>`: (outdated) command to update an app directly through rcs
+  - `rollout status/history/pause/resume/undo deployment <name> (--to-revision=<version_num>)`: make an action on a higher level resource (deployments, daemonsets, statefulsets)
+  - `patch <resource> <name> -p '{<json data>}'`: modify a single property without editing the file
+  - `set image <resource> <name> <container_name>=<image_name>:<image_tag>`: modifies the image of any resource containing a container
+  - `<command> --v=<level_number>`: increase the logging level of the command